Wife of jailed Princeton student begs Trump to speak with Iran

 "Only the U.S. government can sort this out, only the U.S. government can help us," she said.
 "I hope President Trump can open up a dialogue with Iranian authorities to discuss a resolution of my husband's case."

 Wang, 36, is a Chinese-born naturalized American citizen.
-The couple have a 4-year-old son.
+He and his wife have a 4-year-old son.

-The Princeton University student was arrested in August 2016 while carrying out research on Iran’s Qajar dynasty for his Ph.D., according to his college, wife and the U.S. government.
+Wang, a Princeton student, was arrested in August 2016 while carrying out research on Iran’s Qajar dynasty for his Ph.D., according to the university, his wife and the U.S. government.

-For months, his wife and university worked quietly toward his release without making a public statement.
+For months, his wife and Princeton worked quietly toward winning his release without making a public statement.

-Wang was last home when their son was aged 2 and has been away for more than half of their child's life.
+Wang was last home when his son was 2, and he has been away for more than half of their child's life.
 Qu asked that her son not be identified by name.

 "My son told his teacher that, 'When I grow up, my daddy will come home,'" Qu said.